"Artistic mastery far beyond her years." - The American Organist

 A true rising star among young classical musicians, Monica Czausz has quickly made a name for herself as one of the finest young American organists on the scene today.
 Known for her creative programming, innovative use of the organ, and charming demeanor, she was recognized as one of the top 20 organists under 30 in the May 2016 issue of The Diapason.
 She has received first prize in numerous competitions, including the 2015 American Guild of Organists Regional Competition for Young Organists (Region VII: Southwest), 2015 Schweitzer Competition in the Young Professionals’ Division, the 2013 William C. Hall Competition, the 2012 L. Cameron Johnson Competition, and the 2011 Oklahoma City University Competition.

 Monica graduated from The Curtis Institute of Music in May of 2019 with an Artist Diploma in Organ Performance and a Performer’s Certificate in Harpsichord Performance, where she studied with Alan Morrison and Leon Schelhase, respectively.
 In May of 2017, she graduated Summa Cum Laude from Rice University’s Shepherd School of Music in Houston, Texas, where she completed a five-year combined Bachelor of Music and Master of Music degree program in Organ Performance.
 At Rice she studied with renowned professor Ken Cowan and, upon graduation, was awarded the Undergraduate Distinction in Research and Creative Work.
 From September 2015 through July 2017, she served as full-time Cathedral Organist at Christ Church Cathedral (Episcopal) in Houston, Texas, under the leadership of acclaimed director Robert Simpson.
-Splitting her time in Philadelphia and New York City during the past year, she worked with director James Wetzel at The Parish of St. Vincent Ferrer and St. Catherine of Siena (Upper East Side) and, upon graduation from Curtis, has since moved to Dallas, Texas.
+Splitting her time in Philadelphia and New York City during 2018-2019, she worked with director James Wetzel at The Parish of St. Vincent Ferrer and St. Catherine of Siena (Upper East Side).
+Upon graduation from Curtis, she moved to Dallas, Texas, where she currently serves as Director of Music and Artistic Ministries at King of Glory Lutheran Church.

 Monica Czausz is under the exclusive management of Karen McFarlane Artists, Inc.